SolSol

 - Over 800 local languages

-- Mountaineous, often inaccessible, only few roads
+- Mountaineous, steep terrain with very few roads

 The History